Ricky2054/DurgaPuja_2K25/README.md

 ---

-**Enjoy exploring the magnificent Durga Puja pandals of Kolkata! 🎉**
+**Enjoy exploring the magnificent Durga Puja pandals of Baguiati! 🎉**